sigsum/sigsum/doc/api.md

 }
 ```

-`shard_hint` must match a log's shard interval and is determined by a claimant.
+`shard_hint` must match a log's shard interval and is determined by the claimant.

-`checksum` represents some opaque data and is computed by a claimant.
+`checksum` represents some opaque data and is computed by the claimant.

 `signature` is a signature over a serialized `statement`.
 It must be possible
 to verify this signature using the claimant's public verification key.